Monday morning, November 27, 1899

 Emma ruffles Buddy’s hair.
 “This one who resembles Bud Kroft is my son, Buddy.
 Boys, meet Mr. Wentzel.
 He’s a blacksmith.”

 “See that apple tree, boys?”
 Mr. Wentzel points.
 “Run over and dig a couple of windfalls out of the snow.
-They might be a little black and squishy, but the horse won’t mind.
+They might be a little black and squishy, but the mare won’t mind.
 She deserves a little treat for standing so still.”

 Buddy gives Caleb other apple.
 “Do it again.”
 Shows Buddy how to hold the apple.
 Buddy says, “You do it.”